segmentio/segment-docs/src/connections/destinations/catalog/google-ads-gtag/index.md

 8. See if the value for the `ct_cookie_present` changed to `true`.
 If `true`, it means that Google Ads counts the event as a conversion.

 > info ""
-> Google Ads will only consider an event as a conversion when the user arrived at your website coming from an Ad _click_.
+> Google Ads considers an event as a conversion when the user arrives to your website as a result of an Ad _click_.
 The Google SDK is responsible for checking if the user came from an Ad click and sets the parameter `ct_cookie_present` to true.
-Without clicking through an ad, Google Ads won't reflect the conversion because this information is missing in the network requests.
+Without clicking through an ad, Google Ads doesn't reflect the conversion because this information is missing in the network requests.

 ## Multiple Google Ads Accounts